Frequently Asked Questions

 What is this project about?

 Safe Streets for All (SS4A) is the U.S. Department of Transportation’s (USDOT) comprehensive approach to significantly reducing serious injuries and deaths.
 The approach requires partnering with community stakeholders to commit to a local goal of moving closer to zero roadway fatalities and serious injuries.
-Central to the effort is the development of a Safety Action Plan to identify priority actions and changes to target the most significant and urgent problems.
+Central to the effort is the development of a Road Safety Action Plan to identify priority actions and changes to target the most significant and urgent problems.

 Why is it taking place?